Hypergeometric Distribution Binomial experiments require that any... | Channels for Pearson+

 Hypergeometric Distribution

-The hypergeometric distribution models the probability of drawing a specific number of successes from a finite population without replacement.
-Unlike the binomial distribution, which assumes independent trials with replacement, the hypergeometric distribution accounts for the changing probabilities as items are drawn.
+The hypergeometric distribution models the probability of obtaining a specific number of successes in a sample drawn without replacement from a finite population.
+Unlike the binomial distribution, where sampling is done with replacement, the hypergeometric distribution accounts for the changing probabilities as items are drawn.
 It is defined by the population size (N), the number of successes in the population (k), the sample size (n), and the number of successes in the sample (x).

 Recommended video: